Michael C. Barnette

-Michael C. Barnette is an accomplished diver, author, photographer and founder of the Association of Underwater Explorers.
+Michael C. Barnette is an American diver, author, photographer and founder of the Association of Underwater Explorers.

 Background and personal life

-Barnette was born on September 1971 in Fredericksburg, VA.
+Barnette was born in September 1971 in Fredericksburg, VA.
 In 1989, he graduated from Stafford Senior High School.
 Then, he attended the University of South Carolina, graduating in 1995 with a degree in Marine Biology.
 Barnette is married and currently resides in Saint Petersburg, FL.

 Career

 Barnette works for the NOAA's National Marine Fisheries Service as a marine biologist.
 His current duties include protecting sea turtles by making sure fishing fleets worldwide are utilizing turtle excluder devices.
 Barnette was made a fellow of The Explorers Club in March 2009.

 Association of Underwater Explorers

 Barnette has been actively diving and researching shipwrecks since 1990, resulting in the identification of over 30 wreck sites.
 In 1996, Barnette founded the Association of Underwater Explorers (AUE), an organization dedicated to expanding understanding of submerged cultural resources.